Protein Mug Cake

 Close up of cakey spoonful

-How do you make a protein mug cake?
+How to make a protein mug cake

-• First, stir together all the ingredients in a large mug.
 The large mug helps make sure it doesn’t spill over the sides when you cook it.
 I also like to spray the mug with cooking spray before adding the ingredients to prevent sticking, but you don’t have to.

-• Then, microwave your mug for one minute.
-After it’s done, check to make sure it’s cooked through and has a cakey texture.
-If not, microwave for another 15 seconds.
+After the 60 seconds is complete, check to make sure it’s cooked through and has a cakey texture.
+If it’s still liquidy, microwave for another 15 seconds.

-• Finally, drizzle over extra peanut butter and chocolate chips.
 Or use any other toppings you like.
 This mug cake would also be great with a scoop of ice cream, a sprinkle of toasted coconut flakes, or a drizzle of maple syrup for extra sweetness.

-Is this recipe vegan?
+Is this protein powder mug cake recipe vegan?

 The recipe as written is naturally gluten-free and vegetarian.
 This mug cake caters to other dietary preferences as well.

-• Make this recipe vegan by using a pea or soy based protein powder.
+• Vegan: Make this recipe vegan by using a pea or soy based protein powder.
 They also have vegan-friendly protein powders that contain a blend of various plant based proteins.
 You could also replace the protein powder for almond flour or oat flour which turns out just as delicious!

-• Peanut allergy or nut-free?
+• Nut-free: Peanut allergy or nut-free?
 No problem.
 Simply replace the peanut butter with another nut or seed butter.
 I love using 88 Acres Seed Butters.

-• This recipe is already low in added sugar but if you want it completely added sugar-free, use stevia sweetened chocolate chips like Lily’s Dark Chocolate Chips.
+• Sugar-free: This recipe is already low in added sugar but if you want it completely added sugar-free, use stevia sweetened chocolate chips like Lily’s Dark Chocolate Chips.

 Is this protein mug cake healthy?